SashaRussell/Deep-Q-Network-Approach/README.md

 # DQN
 Freestyling a DQN approach from scratch.
-Currently a highly efficient Neural Network implemented
+Currently achieved a highly efficient Neural Network.